-Major Bobble (MB) - 1.0
+Building Fall (BF1) - 1.0

-Stunt/Pyramid skills that almost fall or drop but are saved include:
+Stunt/Pyramid skills that safely lower, fall, or drop.

-Stunts

-- Lowering/Dropping from prep, extended or level in between to a load in, cradle, prone or flat back position. - Top person incorrectly becomes weight bearing on a spotter. - Base or spot landing on the performance surface anytime during a stunt, transition, or dismount.
+Includes Does Not Include Lowering/dropping from prep, extended or level in between to a load in, cradle, prone or flat back position.
+Lowering/dropping of stunts, including single based/coed style skills, in a controlled manner to the performance surface with assistance from the base and/or spotter.
+Top person incorrectly becomes weight bearing on a spotter.
+Base or spot landing on the performance surface anytime during a stunt, transition, or dismount.
+Incomplete twisting that lands in a prone (on stomach) position during a dismount.
+Top remains standing and at least one foot remains at prep level Lowering of an extended stunt to prep level.
+Excessive movement of the bases.
+Dropping of a body position by the top person.
+Omitted skills.
+Single based/coed style skill that never results in contact beyond a toss/load grip (omitted skill).

-Dismounts

-Incomplete twisting that lands in a prone (on stomach) position.

-Major Building Fall (BF) - 2.0
+Major Building Fall (BF2) - 2.0

 Drops to the performance surface from a stunt, pyramid or toss by the top person a base or spotter or more than 1 base and/or spotter.
 Uncontrolled lowering or drops to a compromising position not listed under building fall.
-Major Building Fall will include:

-Stunts

-- Lowering of a falling top person to the performance surface. - Dropping from a skill and support is below prep level (both feet in a 2-feet stunt or the foot of support in a 1-foot stunt) - Initiating a skill but never establishing contact. - Dropping to a load in, cradle, prone/flatback position or compromising positions with the top's head going toward the performing surface. - Multiple bases/spotters or a base/spot and top landing on the performance surface.

-Dismounts/Tosses

-- Dismounts that land in upright (feet down) or inverted (head down) position. - Tosses that land in prone (on stomach), upright (feet down) or inverted (head down) position.
+Includes Does Not Include Falling top person to the performance surface in an uncontrolled manner.
+Dropping to a load in, cradle, prone/flatback position in a compromising position the top's head going toward the performance surface.
+Multiple bases/spotters landing on the performance surface.
+Top person lands on a base or spotter who drops to the performance surface.
+Dismounts that land in upright (feet down) or inverted (head down) position.
+Tosses that land in prone (on stomach), upright (feet down) or inverted (head down) position.
+Skills in which the event spotter is the primary catcher/saves an athlete while falling.
+Top person comes in contact with the performance surface during a transition.
+Top person landing on the performance surface as the result of a skill that safely lowers, falls, or drops.

-Pyramid

-- Lowering of a falling top person back to performance surface. - Middle layer falling prior to loading the top person.